Tap Into the Sacred in Everyday Life...

 Between regular contributions to PBS, NPR and the NPR affiliate in Central Illinois, WGLT Radio, she has published two widely acclaimed poetry collections, edited an anthology of poems and has recently completed a nonfiction book on monastic life and it's application for people in the work world.
 Read her biography here.
-Atchison Blue: A Search for Silence, a Spiritual Home and a Living Faith, Catholic Press Association's "Best Spirituality Book in Paperback, and among Religion Newswriters Association's "Three Best Spirituality Books of the Year", is available on Amazon.com, Barnes & Noble and the Sorin Books website.
+Atchison Blue: A Search for Silence, a Spiritual Home and a Living Faith, named Catholic Press Association's "Best Spirituality Book in Paperback, and one of Religion Newswriters Association's "Three Best Spirituality Books of the Year", is available on Amazon.com, Barnes & Noble and the Sorin Books website.

 "The Art of Pausing is a unique book for people who know they need to slow down but aren't sure how to do it.
 The three authors use the Japanese art of haiku poetry to reflect on the 99 Names for God found in many faith traditions, each poem coupled with a verbal or photographic reflection.
 This is the perfect gift for yourself or for anyone you love who is "overworked and overwhelmed," which is most of us on most of our days."